4.5 based on 54 reviewsView this provider's reviews

-Dr. Messina's Experience
+Dr. Messina's bio

 Patient satisfaction surveys are helpful when they reflect good healthcare experiences, and can be damaging when they are bitter.
 Certain patients may be disappointed by physicians who refuse to prescribe large amounts of painkillers and sometimes this translates into low satisfaction from the patient's perspective... this may lead to destructive comments.
 Patient satisfaction surveys are only useful when they are truthful.